shahnilpa/goapiserver/README.md

 We are looking forward to seeing your solution and discussing it with you.

+## Here is what I have achieved so far!
 ### Prerequisites:
 - Kubernates cluster(AKS) up and running in Azure with http application routing enabled.
 I chose dev workload cluster and created it using the portal.
 As I believe the Iac for the cluster itself should run as a separate project and testing cycle and it should not be part of service CI/CD.